Options

 The type

-attribute of an option’s definition indicates the type of the option.
-It is the only required attribute of any option, and is used as a discriminant for determining the available attributes of a specific option.
+attribute of an option definition indicates the type of the option.
+It is the only required attribute of any option, and is used as a discriminant for determining the available attributes for a specific option.

 Option parameters

-Each type of option expects different number of parameters on the command line:
+Each type of option expects a different number of parameters on the command line:

 - niladic — no parameter